Canadian Forces Station Ladner: Postwar (1949–1971)

 The site was left unused until it was transferred to Royal Canadian Corps of Signals in 1949.
 Re-established as the Vancouver Wireless Station call sign WVS, the site operated radio equipment for communication and gathering signals intelligence.
 The Vancouver Wireless Station had facilities much like other post-war bases, including singles quarters, 150 permanent married quarters, dining halls and messes, a Medical Inspection Room, administration building, gymnasium with a sport field with 2 ball diamonds and tennis courts, a chapel, woodworking and automotive shops, a grocery store (later CANEX), engineering and transport sections and a fire hall.
 Most of these facilities were located on a property directly north of the airfield.

 When the Canadian Forces were unified in 1968, the site was renamed Canadian Forces Station Ladner.
 The downsizing associated with unification would soon hit CFS Ladner, and in 1971 it was permanently closed.

 Rebirth (1971–present)

 Following the closure of the base, the site was used by the community of Ladner for picnics, public fairs and auto racing.
 When it became apparent that Vancouver International Airport could no longer sustain general aviation and commercial traffic, Transport Canada proposed reactivating Boundary Bay for general aviation.
 The airport underwent restoration, and on 11 July 1983 two of the three runways were reopened as Boundary Bay Airport.
 The other runway and some ramp space was made available for driver training and other events.

-The municipality of Delta maintains the area north of the airport as North 40 Park Reserve, which includes a large off-leash dog area and features interpretive historical signs throughout what was formerly the residential quarters area of the base.
+The municipality of Delta maintains the area north of the airport as North 40 Park Reserve.
+The park features a walking trail, interpretive signs, and an off-leash dog area.